GaurangTandon/ProKeys/CONTRIBUTING.md

 **After updating the extension**
 0. Make sure to reply to all people on the [support page](https://chrome.google.com/webstore/detail/prokeys/ekfnbpgmmeahnnlpjibofkobpdkifapn/support) as well as on the official email (prokeys.feedback@gmail.com), whose errors have been fixed in this updated version.
 1. Update new cards (put them in their respective columns) on the [main project](https://github.com/GaurangTandon/ProKeys/projects/1) for the new issues that were filed while the development.
 This helps have laser sharp focus for the next update.
 (Also delete the column that was being used for this update.)
+2. Upload the compressed zipped file under [Releases](https://github.com/GaurangTandon/ProKeys/releases) and the uncompressed files to master branch of codebase.

 **Please follow the following conventions:**